marcodd23/miro-widget-test-case/README.md

         - "memory"
         - "database

 The app is a Spring Boot Application.
-It run in an embedded tomcat server listening on the port 8080
+It runs in an embedded tomcat server listening on port 8080
     -  http://localhost:8080/api/widgets/
 The data model is the Widget entity: